-In 2018, I started working as an Instructional Technology Fellow (ITF) at Macaulay Honors College, CUNY.
-As an ITF, I work with linking technology and learning in four seminars taught across the Macaulay system’s eight campuses.
-I am currently stationed at Queens College, where I work with students on technological skill-building and hands-on assistance with their sometimes technologically challenging assignments.
+2018–19, I worked as an Instructional Technology Fellow (ITF) at Macaulay Honors College, CUNY.
+As an ITF, I worked with linking technology and learning in four seminars taught across the Macaulay system’s eight campuses.
+I was stationed at Queens College, where I worked with students on technological skill-building and hands-on assistance with their sometimes technologically challenging assignments.

 The four seminars